airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

 ## Customizing your Installation with a Values file

-The `abctl` binary uses Helm to install Airbyte.
-The `abctl local install` command accepts a values.yaml as an optional parameter.
-The values.yaml is used to customize your installation of Airbyte.
-To use a values.yaml file, you must create the values.yaml somewhere on your local storage.
-You can apply the values.yaml by running the following command, adjusting the path to the values.yaml file as needed:
+Optionally, you can use a `values.yaml` file to customize your installation of Airbyte.
+Create the `values.yaml` on your local storage.
+Then, apply the values you've defined by running the following command and adjusting the path to the `values.yaml` file as needed:

 ```shell
 abctl local install --values ./values.yaml